waiyong/HTX_Assignment_WaiYong/README.md

 In line with **HTX's mission to harness cutting-edge technologies for safeguarding Singapore**, this project delivers a **computer vision solution** to accurately classify vehicle types from images.
 Designed for **Home Team departments** such as the **Singapore Police Force** and the **Immigration and Checkpoints Authority**, it enhances surveillance, traffic management, and security operations.

+This solution will enhance real-time vehicle identification capabilities, improving surveillance and border control efficiency.
 ---

 ## Key Features